zanomate/react-flex-element/README.md

 ## Usage

-Every Flexbox properties can be set via one or more dedicated props.
+Every Flexbox property can be set via one or more dedicated props.

 ### Flexible "container" props